 LEARN ABOUT THE LAND YOU'RE ON

-Could your team or community group do research and learn together about the land you're on?
+Could your family or community group do research and learn together about the land you're on?
 Could you find out more about the traditional territories, languages, treaties, laws or agreements that govern those lands?
-Could you share learnings at regular meetings or dedicate special meeting times to focus on this learning?
-You can start your research here: native-land.ca, www.whose.land.
+Could your For Our Kids team share learnings at regular meetings or dedicate special meeting times to focus on this learning?
+Follow Indigenous organizations or governments on social media?

 Here are options for Massive Open Online Courses (MOOC), which you can audit free of charge.
 You can enroll in these courses as a group and set-up a group-focused discussion forum online (i.e. on Slack channel, private Facebook group, email list) or organize discussion-focused meetings.